 The best way to find out about volunteer opportunities and to meet Arthur staff is to attend a story meeting.
 These meetings are where we review the previous issue, discuss what articles are going in the next issue, and decide which contributors will cover them.
 Even if you are not a writer yourself, you’re welcome to attend story meetings to pitch story ideas to the staff collective.
 Story meetings are also where we match up writers and photographers.
 Does your story need a photo?
 Come to the story meeting.
 Wanna know what to take pictures of this week?
 Come to a story meeting.

+Story meetings are every Friday at 3PM (excluding school holidays) located at Sadleir House Lecture Hall.
+Or you can join via Zoom.
 Story meetings are open to the public and everyone is welcome and encouraged to attend.

 When submitting an article, please include the following in your email:

 Please submit your stories as an email attachment in .doc, .docx, or GoogleDocs file format.
 Please attach any photos separately.
 Do not put them in the word processor document.